 However, the velocity at which pressure drop reduction initiated with respect to slush hydrogen for an inner diameter of 16.6 mm was lower than that in the case of slush nitrogen for a 15 mm diameter pipe (nearly the same diameter) at identical solid fractions.
 That is, as indicated in the figure, for a solid fraction of 20 wt.%, the Re number at which the reduction initiates is 1.0×105 for slush hydrogen and 1.5×105 for slush nitrogen.
 Since the kinetic viscosities are about the same for both, the reduction initiates at lower flow velocity in the case of slush hydrogen.
 The solid-liquid density ratio is lower for slush hydrogen (1.12 vs. 1.18 for slush nitrogen), and, as the viscosity of liquid hydrogen is 1/11 that of liquid nitrogen, pseudo-homogeneous flow occurs at lower flow velocity.
 These results suggest that the pressure drop reduction effect is manifested in pseudo-homogeneous flow.

-Since two-dimensional numerical analyses cannot elucidate the complex phenomena in slush flow such as the pressure drop reduction and heat transfer deterioration at all, we developed the three-dimensional numerical analysis code (SLUSH-3D) and utilized it for unheated slush nitrogen to consider the distributions of mass solid fraction for a circular pipe, secondary flow velocity of solid particles for an equilateral triangular pipe and a square pipe, and turbulent energy for a circular pipe and an equilateral triangular pipe.
+Since two-dimensional numerical analyses cannot elucidate the complex phenomena in slush flow such as the pressure drop reduction and heat transfer deterioration at all, we developed the three-dimensional numerical analysis code (SLUSH-3D) and utilized it for unheated slush nitrogen to consider the distributions of mass solid fraction for a circular pipe, the secondary flow velocity of the second kind of solid particles for an equilateral triangular pipe and a square pipe , and the turbulent energy for a circular pipe and an equilateral triangular pipe.
 The conditions of calculation were flow velocity U = 5 m/s, average solid fraction x = 15 wt.%, and solid particle diameter of 1.3 mm.
 Numerical analysis results are shown in the figure below.
 Here, turbulent energy k (m2/s2) is the sum of squares of the x, y, and z components of fluctuating velocity u, v, and w.
 The average value for the relevant pipe cross-section is kav [5, 23, 24].